Mexico–Peru relations: History

 In 1960, President Adolfo López Mateos was the first highest ranking Mexican official to visit Peru, followed by President Luis Echeverría in 1974.
-It wasn't until the 1990s that Peruvian Presidents Alan Garcia and Alberto Fujimori paid official visits to Mexico.
-Since then, there have been a continuous flow of official visits by both nations to each other's countries respectively.
+It was not until the 1990s that Peruvian Presidents Alan Garcia and Alberto Fujimori paid official visits to Mexico.
+Since then, there have been a continuous flow of official visits by both nations to each other's countries, respectively.

 In 2012, both nations became founding founders of the Pacific Alliance (along with Colombia and Chile).
 In July 2016, Mexican President Enrique Peña Nieto attended the inauguration of President Pedro Pablo Kuczynski.
 In December 2018, Peruvian President Martín Vizcarra attended the inauguration of President Andrés Manuel López Obrador.

 In December 2022, López Obrador revealed that Peruvian President Pedro Castillo intended to request political asylum following the backlash to Castillo's attempted self-coup.
 Castillo was arrested before reaching the Mexican Embassy in Lima.
-On December 20th, the family of former President Castillo was granted asylum and flown to Mexico.
+On December 20, the family of former President Castillo was granted asylum and flown to Mexico.
 The Mexican ambassador in Lima was declared "persona non grata" and ordered to leave Peru.
 In February 2023, Peruvian President Dina Boluarte withdrew the ambassador of Peru in Mexico.
+In May 2023, the Peruvian Congress declared Mexican President Andrés Manuel López Obrador persona non grata citing "his meddling in Peru's internal affairs and marking a deepening diplomatic split in the region".
+President López Obrador has also refused to hand over the presidency of the Pacific Alliance to Peru as the Mexican Government refuses to recognize President Boluarte and her Government since the removal of President Pedro Castillo, however, the presidency was passed on to Boluarte by Chilean President Gabriel Boric in 2023.

+In April 2024, Mexico's Secretariat of the Interior announced that it will return to asking visas for Peruvian citizens entering the country, arguing that there has been an increase in the influx of Peruvian citizens trying to illegally cross the Mexican border to the United States.
+Mexico had previously stopped asking visas for Peruvian citizens back in 2012 as an agreement to boost tourism and business between Pacific Alliance members.
+In response to the unilateral visa resumption, citing reciprocity, the Peruvian Ministry of Foreign Affairs announced that the country will also be asking visas for Mexican citizens entering the country.
+However, four days later, Peru reversed its stance and decided to repeal the official decree imposing visas for Mexican citizens, mostly due to concerns from local business unions about the measure's impact on the tourism sector.

+On November 3, 2025, Peru made the decision to break relations with Mexico after Betssy Chávez sought asylum inside the Mexican embassy in Lima.
+Both countries will retain consular and trade relations.